-The Chronic Care Model (CCM) that emerged in the 1990s - was a model designed to retool primary care and implement critical components to proactively manage patients with chronic conditions.
-However, the model could not keep pace with the sickening of our population (e.g cancer, heart disease, diabetes, addiction, etc).
-Today, most sick patients present with multiple chronic conditions (now called "multi-morbid") and increasing psychosocial complexity.
-Most alarming is that these patients face growing and overwhelming risk resulting from the sum of uncoordinated responses to each of their diseases.
+The Chronic Care Model (CCM) that emerged in the 1990s was a model designed to retool primary care and implement critical components to proactively manage patients with chronic conditions.
+However, the model could not keep pace with the sickening of our population (e.g., cancer, heart disease, diabetes, addiction, etc.).
+Today, most sick patients present with multiple chronic conditions (now called “multi-morbid”) and increasing psychosocial complexity.
+Most alarming is that these patients face growing and overwhelming risks resulting from the sum of uncoordinated responses to each of their diseases.

 Defining the Problem: It is estimated that 145M people in the US have at least one chronic condition and 100M are multi-morbid with two or more.
 Those 100M patients represent 71% of current healthcare spend.
 15M of those are living with cancer.